 This may seem like an impossible task, but the types of firm that interest you - as well as the areas of law - are likely to shape and hone your commercial awareness.

 The first step is to figure out what makes a firm unique.
-“We’re a national UK law firm, so we don’t have offices overseas, and we’re not very London-centric,” explains Karen Procter, a partner at Shoosmiths.
+“We’re a national UK law firm, so we don’t have offices overseas, and we’re not very London-centric,” explains Alison Gilson, a partner at Shoosmiths.
 “We have a London office, but we’re much more regional.
 All of our offices have a similar kind of worth and weighting within the business.”

 With this in mind, it would be beneficial to focus your commercial awareness on the regional cities in which Shoosmiths has a strong presence.
 Clients in cities across the UK are likely to be subject to their own concerns, based on the economic fluctuations of their specific cities.
 It’s crucial to understand these economic fluctuations and identify how Shoosmiths fits in as a provider of legal services.